 Rate Lock Advisory

-Thursday’s bond market has opened in positive territory following contradicting piece of economic data.
-The stock markets are rallying with the Dow up 457 points and the Nasdaq up 111 points.
-The bond market is currently up 10/32 (4.01%), which should improve this morning’s mortgage rates by approximately .125 of a discount point.
+Tuesday’s bond market has opened in positive territory as investors await this afternoon’s Fed speech.
+Stocks are mixed with the Dow up 325 points and the Nasdaq down 57 points.
+The bond market is currently up 3/32 (4.13%), but weakness late yesterday is going to cause this morning’s mortgage rates to be higher than Monday’s early pricing by approximately .125 - .250 of a discount point.
+If you saw an intraday increase yesterday, you may not see an upward move this morning.

 Bonds